ESF-Works

 Process/National

-The programme seeks to tackle worklessness and create opportunites for asylum seekers in the UK.
+The programme seeks to tackle worklessness and create opportunites for Asylum Seekers in the UK

 Move the mouse over the scatter plots to see more information or view all information without using the mouse.